2-REC/hugo-myportfolio-theme/README.md

 The "Projects" section(s) are optional, but it is advised to have at least one (it is a "Portfolio" theme after all :) ).
 However, in case there are no projects sections, the "projects" entry of the "[params.navigation.links]" can be removed.

-Resource files (images, videos, etc.) that are specified in the data files must be located in the "_static_" directory of the site.
+Resource files (images, videos, etc.) that are specified in the data files must be located in the "static" directory of the site.
 The following paragraphs detail the required data for each of the sections.